emilyporter920/airbnb_home_listings/README.md

 # Airbnb Home Listings
-Tableau visualization of Airbnb home listings using data from Kaggle.
+* Tableau visualization of Airbnb home listings using data from Kaggle.
 Analyzed to provide insights for a client looking to buy an Airbnb.

 # Data

-* Data was accessed through <a href="https://www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset" target="_blank">here</a>
+* Access source data <a href="https://www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset" target="_blank">here</a>.

 # Analysis